ARRT Radiography Pass Rate & Hardest Sections

 Taking the ARRT Radiography certification exam in 2026?
 Whether you're a radiography student about to graduate or a retaker looking for a better strategy, understanding the pass rate data and knowing which sections are hardest gives you a significant advantage.

-This guide covers the real ARRT pass rate numbers, ranks all 5 content categories by difficulty, and provides proven study strategies for each — especially Image Production, the section that fails the most candidates.
+This guide covers the real ARRT pass rate numbers straight from ARRT's own Annual Exam Report, ranks all 4 content categories by weight and difficulty, and provides proven study strategies for each — including Procedures, the heaviest category at 33% of the exam, and Image Production, the section most candidates find conceptually hardest.

 free ARRT Radiography practice questionsPractice questions with detailed explanations